 Citeerhulp / How to cite: David de Witt (2020).
 The Centurion Cornelius and the oeuvre of Heyman Dullaert.
 Kroniek van het Rembrandthuis 2020, 79-92 https://doi.org/10.48296/KvhR2020.04

-With the destruction of the records of the Amsterdam St. Luke’s Guild, we can only reconstruct Rembrandt’s activity as a teacher, on the basis of other evidence.
-Surviving documents and works of art indicate that he generally accepted pupils who were already trained artists, and who sought finishing instruction, in order to take on his manner.
-Such advanced pupils were known as disciples (“discipelen”).
-They carried out advanced exercises and contributed to finished paintings that Rembrandt could sell as products of his studio.
+To reconstruct Rembrandt’s teaching activity we must also rely on works of art, in addition to written documents and sources, since the records of pupil registration in the St. Luke’s Guild in Amsterdam were destroyed long ago.
+His pupils were advanced, known as disciples (“discipelen”).
+They carried out exercises and contributed to finished paintings that Rembrandt could sell as products of his studio.
 Rembrandt even identifies several such sold works by his disciple Ferdinand Bol in a short note on the back of a drawing.1 And pupils occasionally may have been allowed to sign their own works, although this remains unclear.
 But the authorship of many other such works may well have been hidden behind a general label of his studio.
 Over the years it has been possible to ascribe various unsigned studio works with confidence to specific disciples.
 Of the works that remain anonymous, one of the most tantalizing is surely a large canvas in The Wallace Collection depicting The Centurion Cornelius, last unconvincingly attributed to Willem Drost (fig. 1).2 Its style indicates that it took shape on an easel in the pupil’s atelier around 1653.3 It shows similarities to several other early, Rembrandtesque works that likewise show boldness, bordering on recklessness, in handling.
 These can be linked to one of the pupils in the studio at the time, Heyman Dullaert, by way of signed works by him in Groningen and Jerusalem.
 Thus placed, The Centurion Cornelius gives us a sense of the atmosphere of Rembrandt’s pupil’s atelier in this remarkable period, charged with verve, ambition, and new pictorial ideas.

 The Centurion Cornelius